Whoa, whoa, whoa. Hold the phone. It’s the first recipe since I’ve been back from France AND it’s French Friday.

 - 1/3 cup packed basil leaves, plus additional for garnish

-- 3 TBSP high-quality extra virgin olive oil
+- 3 Tablespoon high-quality extra virgin olive oil

 - Chill the soup for 15 minutes if desired.
-Serve with extra basil and goat cheese as garnish if preferred.
+Garnish with extra basil and goat cheese as desired.